Lithium's feast-or-famine future keeps EV makers guessing

 The stakes are high for carmakers that are spending billions of dollars betting on a battery-powered future.
 Mining companies and governments are responding with ambitious plans to boost production.
 But demand is growing at such a breathtaking pace that it is not clear whether it will be enough.

+Projections for the market's size diverge sharply too, with demand forecasts ranging from as little as 502,000 tonnes to as much as 1.25 million tonnes.

-The gulf between forecasts reflects lithium's status as a small market on the cusp of seismic expansion, with the average of the six estimates suggesting annual growth of more than 20 per cent for both supply and demand between 2021 and 2025.
-That compares with typical growth rates of 2 per cent to 4 per cent in larger and mature markets like copper, where surpluses and deficits usually equal a fraction of demand.
+The gulf between forecasts reflects lithium's status as a small market on the cusp of seismic expansion, with the average of the six estimates suggesting annual growth of more than 20 per cent for both supply and demand between last year and 2025.

+The forecasts matter because banks use them for everything from gauging future car sales to valuing loans in mining projects.

 With lithium at the core of virtually every battery technology in commercial use and development, higher prices could quickly start to bite.
 For example, if lithium spot prices remain at levels currently seen in China, that could add up to US$1,000 (S$1,340) to the cost of a new EV, according to Benchmark Mineral Intelligence.

-Benchmark is among those forecasting supply to fall short of demand, even as it predicts output to roughly double from 2021 levels by 2025.
+Benchmark is among those forecasting supply to fall short of demand, even as it predicts output to roughly double from last year's levels by 2025.
 Top lithium miners, including Chile's SQM, reported annual demand growth of close to 50 per cent last year.

 "There's a complete over optimism about the responsiveness of supply in the lithium market," said Mr Andrew Miller, chief operating officer at Benchmark Mineral Intelligence.
 "It's very hard to see how it's going to accelerate at the speed that the battery market and electric vehicles are accelerating."

-So far, the auto industry has been relatively relaxed about lithium supplies, mainly because they occur in high concentrations in mining-friendly countries that include Chile, Australia and Canada.
+So far, the car industry has been relatively relaxed about lithium supplies, mainly because they occur in high concentrations in mining-friendly countries that include Chile, Australia and Canada.

 If anything, worries that large spikes in supply could quickly swamp the market is partly why some of the biggest miners have shunned developing lithium assets.
-Rio Tinto Group is the only mega-cap miner that has so far been tempted to move into the metal - a market that is still tiny compared with commodities like iron ore and copper.
+Rio Tinto Group is the only mega-cap miner that has so far been tempted to move into the metal.

 Some analysts warn it could happen again.
 "We have some pretty open-ended supply opportunities opening up," said Mr Tom Price, an analyst at Liberum who started covering commodities in the early 1990s.
 "There are really no constraints on resource upgrades and additions for new supply."

-In Chile, home to the world's largest lithium reserves, the mining industry is also running into stiff political headwinds.
-But, as compelling as the supply risks are, it is the potential for huge demand growth that is really behind the difference in opinions on whether lithium will be over- or under-supplied.
+But, as compelling as the supply risks are, it is the potential for huge demand growth that is really behind the difference in opinions on whether lithium will be over-or under-supplied.

+While Bank of America is among the most optimistic on supply, it is forecasting deep deficits once consumption is factored in.